CDC 6600: History and impact

 After a short search, Cray decided to return to his home town of Chippewa Falls, Wisconsin, where he purchased a block of land and started up a new laboratory.

 Although this process introduced a fairly lengthy delay in the design of his new machine, once in the new laboratory, without management interference, things started to progress quickly.
 By this time, the new transistors were becoming quite reliable, and modules built with them tended to work properly on the first try.
 The 6600 began to take form, with Cray working alongside Jim Thornton, system architect and "hidden genius" of the 6600.

-More than 100 CDC 6600s were sold over the machine's lifetime.
+More than 100 CDC 6600s were sold over the machine's lifetime (1964 to 1969).
 Many of these went to various nuclear weapon-related laboratories, and quite a few found their way into university computing laboratories.
+A CDC 6600 was used to disprove Euler's sum of powers conjecture in an early example of direct numerical search.

 Cray immediately turned his attention to its replacement, this time setting a goal of ten times the performance of the 6600, delivered as the CDC 7600.
 The later CDC Cyber 70 and 170 computers were very similar to the CDC 6600 in overall design and were nearly completely backwards compatible.

 The 6600 was three times faster than the previous record-holder, the IBM 7030 Stretch; this alarmed IBM.
-Then-CEO Thomas Watson Jr. wrote a memo to his employees: "Last week, Control Data ... announced the 6600 system.
-I understand that in the laboratory developing the system there are only 34 people including the janitor.
-Of these, 14 are engineers and 4 are programmers ...
+Then-CEO Thomas Watson Jr. wrote a memo to his employees on August 28, 1963: "Last week CDC [...] announced their 6600 system.
+I understand that in the laboratory developing this system there are only 34 people, "including the janitor."
+Of these, 14 are engineers and 4 are programmers [...]
 Contrasting this modest effort with our vast development activities, I fail to understand why we have lost our industry leadership position by letting someone else offer the world's most powerful computer."
 Cray's reply was sardonic: "It seems like Mr. Watson has answered his own question."